ChengBinJin/Fast-Tracking-by-Detection/README.md

 - `--is_record`: recording video, default: `False`

 ### Replace Your own Detector
 Please refer to the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) tutorial to train your own model and dataset.
 After training compiled to the `pb` file and replace the `frozen_inference_graph.pb` in the folder `models`.

+Our Inception-SSD pb file, you can down load from the [link](https://www.dropbox.com/sh/76pr9usl8jyq6ni/AAARnYKFI-zqaK0TzGSE6fNMa?dl=0).
+Make a new folder `models` in the correct place and copy the `pb` file in the folder.

-You also need to consider about the `labels' of the object.
+You also need to consider about the `labels` of the object.
 Each model the label indexs are different.
 In our model, index ordering is "0: Background", "1: Car", "2: Pedestrain", "3: Cyclist", "4: Motorcyclist", "5: Truck", "6: Bus", and "7: Van".
 You can refer to the file `drawer.py` in the `API` folder. (**Note:** `drawer.py` in `API` and `src` folder is different. `drawer.py` in `src` is for advanced version of the tracking-by-detection)

+### TO DO List
+- Naive version of the tracking-by-detection (finished)
+- Advanced version of the tracking-by-detection (under progress)

 ### Citation
 ```